BiolApps/VaccineDesigner/README.md

 # Vaccine Designer
 Vaccine Designer is an R Shiny application aiming for the construction of vaccine sequences  based on multi epitope design workflow.
+The web-tool can be accessible through : bioinformatics.med.auth.gr/VaccineDesigner

 The source code of the Project is based on R and Python programming languages.
 It is recommended to run to Linux system for the dependencies.
 The application has dependencies on the software of: